 - 1. Be admitted to the MAT.PB or MAT.AC program. - 2.
 Complete the Free Application for Federal Student Aid (FAFSA) and answer the following questions as indicated below: - a.
-On the Student Demographics tab in the Student Education box, update the question for: "What college degree or certificate will you be working on when you begin the 2023-2024 school year?" to "Teaching credentialing program (nondegree program)." - b.
-In the same section as above, update the question for: "What will your college grade level be when you begin the 2023-2024 school year?" to "5th yr./other undergraduate." - 3.
-Have a list of required courses for completion of teacher certification submitted from Columbia College's Education Office at Main Campus to Financial Aid.
+On the Student Demographics tab in the Student Education box, update the question: "What college degree or certificate will you be working on when you begin the 2024-2025 school year?" to "Teaching credentialing program (nondegree program)." - b.
+In the same section as above, update the question: "What will your college grade level be when you begin the 2024-2025 school year?" to "5th yr./other undergraduate."

+3. Have a list of required courses for completion of teacher certification submitted from Columbia College's Education Office at Main Campus to the Financial Aid Office.

-Teacher Certification students may only take courses that are on the list of classes from the Education Office while receiving financial aid.
+Teacher Certification students may only take courses on the class list from the Education Office while receiving financial aid.
 Enrolling in a course that is not on the list will affect the student's financial aid.